apache/iotdb/docs/Documentation/UserGuide/1-Overview/4-Features.md

 * Flexible deployment.

-IoTDB provides users one-click installation tool on the cloud, once-decompressed-used terminal tool and the bridge tool between cloud platform and terminal tool (Data Synchronization Tool).
+IoTDB provides users one-click installation tool on the cloud, once-decompressed-used terminal tool and the bridging tool between cloud platforms and terminal tools (Data Synchronization Tool).

-* Low cost on hardware.
+* Low storage cost.

-IoTDB can reach a high compression ratio of disk storage (For one billion data storage, hard drive cost less than $0.23)
+IoTDB can reach a high compression ratio of disk storage, which means IoTDB can store the same amount of data with less hardware disk cost.

 * Efficient directory structure.